Let’s face it: when we plan a solo trip, safety is at the forefront of our concerns and we look for the safest places to

 So based on the data for Morocco, women traveling alone might choose to book a hotel in Meknes rather than Fes, although the rating for Fes is absolutely acceptable.
-If I see that theft is a big issue, I might think twice about couchsurfing or booking an Airbnb, where security might be a bit weaker.
+If I see that theft is a big issue, I might think twice about homestays or booking an Airbnb, where security might be a bit weaker.

 If I wanted to see Fes in the evening, I would consider exploring the city with a friend or reliable guide rather than wandering around alone.
 If the health and medical temperature is high, I could decide to curtail some excursions if I’m worried about falling ill.

 Ultimately the main decision-makers in choosing the safest country will be your brain and your gut, but knowing which way to point them can help put the chances on your side.

 So download the app – it’ll help you choose the best solo travel destinations.